 It is understandable that small business owners would want to money by not buying devices for your employees but rather letting them use their own devices – but it also means that your IT department cannot always control security safeguards with BYOD computers, laptops, tablets, phones and other mobile gadgets.
 Without proper security safeguards in place, a virus, adware or malware infections can be easily introduced into your business computer network.
-As a result, it may cost you more then just the money saved on buying devices: you will be dealing with downtime, security threat remediation, and support.
+As a result, it may cost you more than just the money saved on buying devices: you will be dealing with downtime, security threat remediation, and support.

 When proper security safeguards are in place to protect them, allowing your staff to access business networks from their personal mobile devices at any time can improve productivity and bring business growth; when done right, it can also save you money in the long run.
 If you have not done so yet, now is the good time to invest in a reliable computer network infrastructure with safeguards, capacity and bandwidth to support your employees BYOD.
 Most importantly, look for solutions that offer the scalability and security features to accommodate company needs long term.
 It will make your life easier, and benefit your organization for many more years.

 Network Attached Storage (NAS) devices are very popular not just for small business, but also for personal home use to store data such as media files – images, music, videos.
 They are commonly shared by people between their various devices, often unknowingly violating copyright laws.
 Your IT staff cannot control use and distribution of copyrighted materials, or condition of user’s personal computer or a network at home office, leaving your systems vulnerable to viruses.
 Your business network may be compromised when malware gets transferred from one device to another.